haberdashPI/vscode-master-key/README.md

     - **Larkin**: @haberdashPI's daily driver, inspired by Kakoune/Helix.
 A large binding set that shows off all of the available features.

-This curated snippet from the Master Key's Larkin preset defines a VIM-like feature to update a count argument along with a downward motion that uses the count argument:
+This curated snippet from Master Key's Larkin preset defines a VIM-like feature to update a count argument along with a downward motion that uses the count argument:

 ```toml
 # front matter...